jim4067/jimii/content/guessing-game-solana.md

 ![Lifetime error upon initializing a new anchor project](/orao-vrf/no-accounts-error.png)

-The orao program is made up of various instructions, of interest to us is the [`request`](https://github.com/orao-network/solana-vrf/blob/f438eef602b3c716bef7edabec72a8bafa5d5338/rust/sdk/src/lib.rs#L126-L134) IX which we shall us to request randomness.
+The orao program is made up of various instructions, of interest to us is the [`request`](https://github.com/orao-network/solana-vrf/blob/f438eef602b3c716bef7edabec72a8bafa5d5338/rust/sdk/src/lib.rs#L126-L134) IX which we shall uss to request randomness.

 But before that